jean-andre-gauthier/findsong/README.md

   --peakDeltaF <value>     Frequency range in which a spectrogram cell has to be a local maximum to be considered a peak (default = 1)
   --peakDeltaT <value>     Time range in which a spectrogram cell has to be a local maximum to be considered a peak (default = 1)
+  --peaksPerChunk <value>  Maximal number of peaks in any given fingerprinting chunk (default = 2) --samplesPerCapture <value>
+                           Size of a microphone recording in samples (default = 80000) --samplesPerChunk <value>
+                           Size of a fingerprinting chunk in samples (default = 16) --samplesPerChunkStep <value>
-  --peaksPerChunk <value>  Maximal number of peaks in any given fingerprinting chunk (default = 2) --sampleRate <value>     Fingerprinting / recording sample rate (default = 8000) --windowDeltaF <value>   Frequency range in which neighbouring peaks can be paired up (default = 1) --windowDeltaT <value>   Time range in which neighbouring peaks can be paired up (default = 4) --windowDeltaTi <value>  Minimal time difference for neighbouring peaks to be paired up (default = 2)
+                           Size of the stride between two fingerprinting chunks in samples (default = 8) --sampleRate <value>     Fingerprinting / recording sample rate (default = 8000) --scoreCoefficient <value>
+                           Coefficient that is used in the match scoring function (default = 30) --windowDeltaF <value>   Frequency range in which neighbouring peaks can be paired up (default = 1) --windowDeltaT <value>   Time range in which neighbouring peaks can be paired up (default = 4) --windowDeltaTi <value>  Minimal time difference for neighbouring peaks to be paired up (default = 2) --yellowLevel <value>    Threshold for a match score to be displayed in yellow (default = 10)
 ```

 ## Contact